 One default feature available on some Motorola phones, such as Motorola Moto G, is the ability to find a lost phone.
-Though the “Find My Phone” feature isn’t labeled as part of Moto G parental control, it can definitely be used by parents to know where their children are.
+Although the “Find My Phone” feature isn’t labeled as part of Moto G parental controls, it can definitely be used by parents to know where their children are.
 Here’s how you can use it:

 - Log into your MotoBlur account.
 Your MotoBlur account is the first account you create on a Motorola phone.
-In fact, you’re required to create one in order to manage and sync contacts, messages, and gain access to other Motorola features.
+In fact, you’re required to create one to manage and sync contacts and messages and gain access to other Motorola features.
 Remember to use your child’s MotoBlur account.

 What Android Parental Controls Offers

-Android offers a few simple settings that can be used as parental monitoring features.
+Android parental controls offer a few simple settings.
 The only thing you need is Android as your operating system.
 This setting, unlike the former, doesn’t rely on what model your child’s Motorola device is; whether it’s a Motorola Edge 30 Fusion, a Motorola Moto E20, or any other model available in the market.
 The steps you can take to get to parental control settings are as follows:

 - Google’s default parental control settings are accessible from the Google Play Store which is preinstalled on Android devices.
-Open the Play Store App.
+Open Play Store.